dessalines/essays/socialism_faq.md

   - [Votes with the rest of the US senate to send $40B in weaponry to Ukraine.](https://mobile.twitter.com/mtracey/status/1527359801746853902)
   - [Supports drone bombing: "They have, at times, been effective."](https://abcnews.go.com/Politics/bernie-sanders-people-responding-message/story?id=33413601).
 Another interview: ["Drones have done some good things.
 They've been selective; they've taken out people who should be taken out"](https://www.telesurenglish.net/news/Bernie-Sanders-Drones-Have-Done-Some-Good-Things-20160330-0006.html)
   - Staunchly supports Israel in their displacement of Palestinians (while blaming hamas for the conflict).
 [Says he will not move back the US embassy in Israel back from Jerusalem to Tel Aviv, after Trump moved it the previous year.](https://electronicintifada.net/blogs/ali-abunimah/why-bernie-sanders-still-encouraging-israels-crimes)
+  - In the 2023 Israeli attacks on Gaza, [Bernie stands against a cease-fire](https://nitter.net/zei_squirrel/status/1721316148350701936#m), and blames Hamas for the violence.
   - [Supports GW Bush](https://i.imgur.com/tHN9DzG.png).
 [Supported warmonger John McCain after his death.](https://i.imgur.com/R3cAhdC.jpg)
   - [Claimed that the 2016 election of Maduro in Venezuela "wasn't free", and called for more "US Aid".](https://www.msnbc.com/all-in/watch/bernie-sanders-tells-chris-hayes-why-he-s-running-1446465091782) Called Maduro a "vicious tyrant" in 2019 Democratic primary debate.
   - [Goes back on his 1985 semi-pro-cuba statements: "The Cuban economy is a disaster.
 No, I do not praise Fidel Castro."](https://www.realclearpolitics.com/video/2016/11/27/sanders_on_cuba_of_course_their_economy_is_terrible_but_they_have_good_health_care.html)